In 2020-21, all PhD students will receive stipends of $33,999 along with tuition support and health insurance.

 - Through extramural grants, JGPT faculty may also support the tuition and stipend of students.

-- Participants in the Research in Science and Engineering (RiSE) program at Rutgers and affiliated summer programs are eligible for fellowship support from the Summer Pipeline to Excellence at Rutgers Graduate (SUPER-Grad) Program.
+- Participants in the Research Intensive Summer Experience (RISE) program at Rutgers and affiliated summer programs are eligible for fellowship support from the Summer Pipeline to Excellence at Rutgers Graduate (SUPER-Grad) Program.
 This award recognizes outstanding summer fellows and provides stipend and tuition support for their first year of graduate studies.
 Applications are submitted by the Graduate Program Director.

 Initiative for Maximizing Student Development (IMSD) Program